 Check the active employees’ documents periodically to ensure they still comply with the “List A” and “List B” requirements of Form I-9.

-Keep a record of the expiration dates of the documents and ask the employees to furnish renewed documents, before the old ones expire.
+Keep a record of the expiration dates of the documents.
+Also, ask the employees to furnish renewed documents, before the old ones expire.

-Ask your employees and contractors to verify their names, addresses, and Social Security Numbers to avoid any delays or rejections of W-2 and 1099 forms by the IRS.
+- Ask your employees and contractors to verify their names, addresses, and Social Security Numbers.
+This will help you avoid any delays or rejections of W-2 and 1099 forms by the IRS.

 If your payroll provider does not approve the bonus, you can always pay your employees by paper check and have your payroll service handle the electronic payment of the resulting taxes.